JuliaLang/julia/doc/src/manual/types.md

 Where required, mutable composite objects can be declared with the keyword `mutable struct`, to be discussed in the next section.

-Composite types with no fields are singletons; there can be only one instance of such types:
+Immutable composite types with no fields are singletons; there can be only one instance of such types:

 ```jldoctest
 julia> struct NoFields